Who Can Claim the Education Freedom Tax Credit?

 This makes the EFTC one of the most impactful tools for supporting school choice and education scholarships in Alabama.

-Who Qualifies for the Education Freedom Tax Credit?
+Who Can Claim the Education Freedom Tax Credit?

 If you’re an Alabama taxpayer who: